 Teacher Guide: Story Mode for Quests

 Challenge.
 Frustration.
 Success.
 Failure.
 As a teacher, you help your students navigate many facets of the learning experience.
-It’s all part of nurturing a growth mindset and developing the non-cognitive skills they need for success.
+It’s all part of helping them develop the skills they need for success.

-That’s why we’re proud to introduce Story Mode, a prewritten storyline that complements Classcraft’s Quests feature.
-Each month this school year, Story Mode: Season 1 will deliver a new chapter in an continuous, illustrated story about the very characters that students play as in Classcraft: the Warriors, Mages, and Healers.
-Just plug your lessons into the stories, and you’re set.
+Introducing Story Mode, a prewritten, ongoing storyline that enhances your lessons in Quests, Classcraft’s free tool for online or remote personalized learning.
+Each month this school year (2019-2020), Story Mode: Season 1 will deliver a new chapter in a continuous, illustrated storyline about the very characters that students play as in Classcraft: the Warriors, Mages, and Healers.
+Just add your lessons to the stories, and you’re set.

-This guide will show you how to use Story Mode with your existing lessons to engage and motivate your students.
+This guide will help you use Story Mode with your existing lessons to engage and motivate your students.
 If you’re feeling daring, you’ll also learn how you can use the building blocks we provide in our Story Guidebook to tell your own tales grounded in the Classcraft world.
-Lastly, we’ll discuss how Story Mode can be used to enhance SEL curriculum.
+We’ll also discuss how Story Mode can be used to enhance SEL curriculum.

-So come join us on an epic adventure, and watch your students “binge-watch” their homework as their appetite for learning transforms.
+So come join us on an epic journey, and watch your students binge-learn their lessons as their appetite for story grows.